Paw Paw Lake, Michigan: History

 The area which became the CDP was the site of a tourist area in the early 20th century.
 An 1894 Chicago newspaper article was the catalyst in making the shore a resort area, and a rail line extension from nearby Coloma in 1896 started the building boom.
 Pavilions, hotels, and cottages soon followed, with nationally known acts performing at the pavilions.
 Most of these buildings no longer exist.

 Deer Forest

-The nearby Deer Forest animal park in Coloma Township opened at the end of the heyday of the resort area.
-Though many of its assets were auctioned off on September 26, 2009, the park continued to operate through the 2014 season.
-It closed permanently at the end of that season and animals were dispersed to various other locations.
+The Deer Forest animal park in the CDP opened in 1949 at the end of the heyday of the resort area.
+By the 1952 season it hosted 200,000 visitors.
+It was owned by various owners throughout its existence; among the attractions were a ferris wheel and miniature train.
+After declining attendance, many of its assets were auctioned off on September 26, 2009, but the park continued to operate through the 2014 season.
+It closed permanently at the end of that season after a federal investigation and animals were dispersed to various other locations.
 The property itself was auctioned off on June 29, 2015.
-It was auctioned again in 2021 and sold in March 2022.
+After sitting vacant, with a building fire in 2020, it was auctioned again in 2021 and sold in March 2022.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 17.5 km2, of which 13.3 km2 is land and 4.3 km2, or 24.47%, is water, consisting primarily of Paw Paw Lake and Little Paw Paw Lake.
 The Paw Paw River, outlet of the lakes, forms most of the southern boundary of the CDP.
 North Coloma Road forms the western edge of the CDP, Hagar Shore Road the north edge, and highway M-140 the eastern edge.
 The cities of Watervliet and Coloma touch the CDP at its southeast and southwest corners, respectively.